Billotais/TDDE09_project/README.md

  <br>
 The system can be run with either simple neural network based tagger, biLSTM based tagger or perceptron based tagger.
 Select the tagger by setting the tagger field in eval_config.json to either LSTM, NN or Perceptron.
 Note: The neural network based system is only supported for the english tree bank. <br> <br>
-The neural network tagger and parser are based on the following paper: https://cs.stanford.edu/~danqi/papers/emnlp2014.pdf The LSTM tagger is based on the following paper: https://arxiv.org/pdf/1510.06168.pdf
+The neural network tagger and parser are based on the following paper: https://cs.stanford.edu/~danqi/papers/emnlp2014.pdf <br>
+The LSTM tagger is based on the following paper: https://arxiv.org/pdf/1510.06168.pdf